architect/arc.codes/public/guides/project-manifest.md

 ## Manifest format overview

-The `.arc` manifest format is intentionally simple to author and straightforward to read.
+The `app.arc` manifest format is intentionally simple to author and straightforward to read.

 Resources are defined within pragmas, pragmas can be ordered arbitrarily, and comments are preceded by a `#`: